googleapis/nodejs-dialogflow/samples/README.md

 1. Obtain service account authentication credentials.

-    Cloud Conversation Engine requires using service accounts for authentication.
+    Dialogflow v2 requires using service accounts for authentication.
 Follow the instructions below to create a service account and use it for authentication: